setap5d/rtd/docs/source/components/project.rst

   import 'shared.dart';
   import 'package:cloud_firestore/cloud_firestore.dart';

 The flutter material import is required for the Flutter framework.
-The three firebase imports are required for the Firebase authentication and Firestore database.
+The firebase import is required for the Firestore database.
 The project_format.dart file is imported to format the project details.
 The shared.dart imports two functions that are used by the file.

 .. code-block:: dart